imgeorgiev/imgeorgiev.github.io/_posts/2025-01-31-why-bc-not-rl.md

   This experiment was designed to show the moving actor objective throughout the lifetime of an RL learning loop.
 By lifetime, I mean from policy initialization to policy convergence.
 In this experiment, I start with an untrained TD-MPC2, and at t=25,50,75 I load TD-MPC2 weights that represent different stages of convergence.
 The weights at t=75 are fully converged.
 You can see that each consecutive set of weights has a more optimal value function.
 Unfortunately, this still doesn't help the algorithm escape the natural local minima of the problem.
 </details>

-This doesn't look too good for RL, but there is yet one more issue.
-RL optimization is just painfully inefficient because it uses zeroth-order graidents [10].
+This doesn't look too good for RL, but there is yet one more issue. **RL optimization is just painfully inefficient** because it uses zeroth-order graidents [10].
 Since we usually assume that the environment is unknown, we can't compute gradients, and we are limited to only TD learning approaches.
 They work; they just require a lot of data!
 Interestingly enough, even if we can learn the environment dynamics, that still doesn't help us learn a value function faster [11].

 In summary, the **fundamental issues with RL** are:
 1. It is bad at non-cyclic tasks due to the natural local minima of the tasks.
-2. The policy objective is a moving target, making learning inefficient and unstable.
+2. The policy objective is a moving target, making learning unstable.
-3. By definition, we are stuck with inefficient optimization.
+3. RL is stuck with inefficient optimization.

 <details>
   <summary>Can you actually get RL to solve PushT?</summary>